Five Days Private Tour in Portugal, that starts in Lisbon and it ends in Lisbon again or if you wish in Oporto, the choice is yours…

 At one end the Basilica of Our Lady of the White Rosary, built in 1928 with a neo-baroque architecture, here you will find the tombs of the three little shepherd children (Francis and Jacinta), and now also the tomb of Sister Lucia, in the other end the imposing Basilica of the Holy Trinity, built in 2007 with more than 8,000 seats and 40,000 m² of area designed by the Greek architect Alexandros Tombazis.

-After lunch its time to visit Coimbra, by visiting the Joanine Library at University, the construction of it began in the year 1717, over the old prison of the Royal Palace, and was completed in 1728.
+After lunch its time to visit Coimbra, by visiting the Biblioteca Joanina at University, the construction of it began in the year 1717, over the old prison of the Royal Palace, and was completed in 1728.
 The Joanine Library is recognized as one of the most original and spectacular European baroque libraries.
 The master of works was Joao Carvalho Ferreira.

 It´s decoration was only realized some years later, already on the eve of the Pombaline Reformation: the frescoes of the ceilings and cimalhas were executed by António Simões Ribeiro, painter, and Vicente Nunes, gilder.
 The celebrated portrait of King D. João V is attributed to the Italian Domenico Dupra and the painting and gilding of the shelves was carried out by Manuel da Silva.